OpenSIPS/sipssert-opensips-tests/README.md

 Similar to [01.dialog](#01simple), but expires the dialog before a BYE is received.

+### Topology Hiding

+Runs a set of calls using the topology hiding scenario, verifying that the UAS are seeing only the next hop (OpenSIPS) in their signaling.

+#### 01.th-no-dialog

+Performs a call using topology hiding without dialog support.
+Verifies that:
+1. UAs are only seeing next hop
+2. Routing is correctly done
+3. Topology hiding information is present in the Route and Record-Route headers

+#### 02.th-no-dialog-username

+Similar to [01.th-no-dialog](#01th-no-dialog), but passes the username in the Contact header.

+#### 03.th-dialog

+Similar to [01.th-no-dialog](#01th-no-dialog), but uses the dialog module to store topology hiding information.

+#### 04.th-dialog-username

+Similar to [03.th-dialog](#03th-dialog), but propagates the username in the Contact header.

+#### 05.th-dialog-did

+Similar to [03.th-dialog](#03th-dialog), but pushes the dialog id in the Contact username, rather than in the URI param.

+#### 06.th-dialog-callid

+Similar to [03.th-dialog](#03th-dialog), but changes the Call-ID of the UAS leg.

 ## Execution

 Install the `sipssert` tool and run it in the main directory.